 A Flexible Spending Account (FSA) allows you to set aside money out of your paycheck to pay for eligible expenses on a pre-tax basis (exempt from federal and state taxes).
 There are two types of FSAs available: a healthcare account and a dependent care account.

-- Employees with a 51% or higher FTE are eligible to enroll in FSAs within the first 30 days of employment, within 30 days of a life event, or our annual Benefit Open Enrollment.
+- Employees with a 75% or higher FTE are eligible to enroll in FSAs during our annual Benefit Open Enrollment.